prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 The theories are fundamentally different, however, in their motivations and the tenor of their responses.
-LeConte, like many of his contemporaries, sees the geologic reign of the human as an improvement to a natural history based on violence and waste.
+LeConte, like many of his contemporaries, sees the geologic reign of the human as an improvement to a "nature" understood in terms of violence and waste.
 Moore, in touch with the catastrophic outcomes of capitalism’s planetary transformations, frames the Capitalocene as a theory that is necessary to calibrate political resistance, part of a broader tradition of anti-capitalist critique.
 Norris’s place on this spectrum does not have the clarity of LeConte’s or Moore’s theories, of course, but two things *are* clear.
-First, that Norris depicts the capacities of human-natural-technological assemblages to transform the environment on a planetary scale, but only when those elements are brought together by economic forces.
+First, that Norris depicts the capacities of human-natural-technological assemblages to transform environments on a planetary scale, but only when those elements are brought together by economic forces.
 And second, that *The Octopus*, if not in the programmatic or orthodox manner of someone like Jack London, contains a powerful critique of capitalism’s effects on the planet.
-With these two threads of his magnum opus, Norris’s interpretation of LeConte’s Psychozoic comes to resemble something closer to Moore’s Capitalocene.
+In Norris's hands, LeConte’s Psychozoic comes to resemble something closer to Moore’s Capitalocene.

 *FORCE AS ASSEMBLAGE: NATURE, HUMAN, CAPITAL*